ember-learn/ember-blog/source/2019-10-11-the-ember-times-issue-119.md

 ## [Promises and UI states in Ember.js 🔄](https://embersteps.com/promises-and-ui-states-in-ember-js/)

-[@herzzanu](https://github.com/herzzanu) wrote a [blog post](https://embersteps.com/promises-and-ui-states-in-ember-js/) on handling promises and UI states with Ember.
+[Sabin Hertanu @herzzanu](https://github.com/herzzanu) wrote a [blog post](https://embersteps.com/promises-and-ui-states-in-ember-js/) on handling promises and UI states with Ember.
 Examples of this range from providing loading states when sending a post request to enabling complicated behaviour such as a backoff period before being able to interact with the UI again.

 The idea was to write promise-based operations as [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) using the provided [ember-concurrency](http://ember-concurrency.com) APIs.